 British Academy on HE languages

 The British Academy has published a number of statements and reports on languages in HE recently, which are useful to Universities in making the case for languages and study abroad agendas.
-UCML has worked closely with the BA over the years, including on joint projects (e.g. the Valuing the Year Abroad report which is available from the BA site).
+UCML has worked closely with the BA over the years, including on joint projects (e.g. the Valuing the Year Abroad report).

 Universities providing CPD to schools